maxecution/discord-nox-bot/README.md

 ## Current Limitations

-- Supabase integration is not implemented yet
-- Only one example command exists
-- No persistence layer is active
 - The bot is designed for private or controlled server use
+- No dashboard UI (slash commands only)
+- No cross-guild global command deployment
+- No advanced moderation tools yet
+- No analytics or historical activity logging

 ---